User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 This license usually has stricter time limits and higher fees because the content directly generates revenue for your brand.

-This gives you permission to use the content on your organic social channels: feed posts, Reels, Stories, Pinterest pins, YouTube community posts, etc.
+This permits you to use the content on your organic social media channels: feed posts, Instagram Reels, Stories, Pinterest pins, YouTube community posts, etc.

 It’s the simplest and least expensive license, but it doesn’t cover advertising or off-platform distribution.